fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Move combinators out of exported Core (but still export from Monomer)
-  - Button should receive focus
   - Handle window title, maximize, etc
     - Also handle as requests?
   - Handle onBlur/onFocus in all focusable widgets
-  - Maybe unify criteria on zstack?
-Top layer config for both focus/click?
   - Avoid findNextFocus on unfocusable children (listView items)
   - Restore focus to previous widget when zstack changes (dialog situation)
     - Also think about not losing focus because of click (when onlyTopFocusable is active)
   - Find way of avoiding hover effects when widget is not in the top layer
     - Hover should only be active for top level item
       - I need to think a way of setting a layer state for zstack
+  - Button should change color when clicked/actioned
   - Further textField improvements
     - Double clicking on empty puts the cursor at the end of ghost character
     - Right aligned version has cusor overlaid